askST: My family is hosting a party but I have Covid-19. Can it go on if I stay in my room?

 It’s the end of the year and with Christmas and New Year just around the corner, it’s party time for many people.
 But Covid-19 infections have soared in December.
 The Straits Times asked experts if merrymakers should let the virus spoil their fun.

 Q: I’ve been invited to a party.
-I don’t feel very sick, but have tested positive for Covid-19.
+I have tested positive for Covid-19, but don’t feel very sick.
 Should I go?

 A: Associate Professor Alex Cook from the National University of Singapore’s Saw Swee Hock School of Public Health said: “Please don’t, unless you have enemies at the party.
 Only joking, don’t go, even if you have enemies there.